We all have different ideas that pop into our heads when we think about fairies and elves.

 Where to watch Carnival Row:

-Adapted from Nickelodeon’s animated series Winx Club, Netflix’s Fate: The Winx Saga (which premieres on January 22nd) tells the story of five fairies – Bloom, Stella, Musa, Terra, and Aisha – who’re in their first year at Alfea College, a magical boarding school in the Otherworld where fairies go to learn how to control their powers.
+Speaking of Winx Club, Netflix’s Fate: The Winx Saga was adapted from the aforementioned Nickelodeon animated series and tells the story of five fairies – Bloom, Stella, Musa, Terra, and Aisha – who’re in their first year at Alfea College, a magical boarding school in the Otherworld where fairies go to learn how to control their powers.

-Which can prove to be especially hard for our protagonist Bloom who until recently thought that she’s a human.
+This proves to be especially hard for our protagonist Bloom, who until recently thought that she’s a human.
 But a tragic accident brought her powers forth and now she’s intent on discovering her true origin, whatever dark secrets it might hold.

 Where to watch Fate: The Winx Saga: